 Quick Tips for Eggless Ricotta Stuffed Shells

-- Depending on the brand, a 12oz box of jumbo pasta shells contains approximately 25-30 shells.
+- Shells: Depending on the brand, a 12oz box of jumbo pasta shells contains approximately 25-30 shells.
 Cook a couple of extra shells in case a few shells break or tear while the pasta cooks.
+Once shells are cooked to al dente, drain the hot water, then fill the pot with cold water.
+This stops the cooking process and keeps the pasta from sticking together.

-- To easily stuff the cooked pasta shells, Place the cheese stuffing mixture in a large zip-top bag or a piping bag, cut the tip of the bag off, and then stuff the cheese into your shells — It couldn’t be easier or more mess-free!
+- Filling: To easily stuff the cooked pasta shells, Place the cheese stuffing mixture in a large zip-top bag or a piping bag, cut the tip of the bag off, and then stuff the cheese into your shells — It couldn’t be easier or more mess-free!

-- Add spinach (about two cups) to the ricotta filling for extra nutrition if desired.
+- Addition: Add spinach (about two cups) to the ricotta filling for extra nutrition if desired.
 See recipe notes for details.

-- To save some time, you can use store-bought marinara sauce.
+- Shortcut: To save some time, you can use store-bought marinara sauce.
 But if you have a homemade sauce that your family loves, that works just as well!

 Storing & Freezing Instructions